Qatar Football Association: Training camps and academy

 Aspire Zone - The Aspire Zone in Doha, Qatar, is a popular training camp for European football clubs, where teams such as Bayern Munich, PSV Eindhoven, FC Red Bull Salzburg, AFC Ajax and FC Zenit prepare for the upcoming matches in their leagues.

-Aspire Academy - Located in the Aspire Zone, the sports academy was founded in 2004 and supports Qatari athletes.
+Aspire Academy - Located in the Aspire Zone, the sports academy was founded in 2004 and supports local athletes.

-Training grounds for the 2022 FIFA World Cup - As 41 training grounds are created, each national team will have its own facility with FIFA-standard lightning systems and two natural grass pitches identical to the grass pitches at each of the eight World Cup stadiums.
+Training grounds for the 2022 FIFA World Cup - As 41 training grounds are created, each national team had its own facility with FIFA-standard lightning systems and two natural grass pitches identical to the grass pitches at each of the eight World Cup stadiums.